gleam-lang/gleam/CONTRIBUTING.md

 Open source software development is a social exercise as much as a technical one.
 Bug reports, pull request descriptions, and comments must be written by a human, not by AI.
-We want your knowledge and opinions in your tone of voice, we do not want generated text or AI summaries.
+We want your knowledge and opinions in your tone of voice; we do not want generated text or AI summaries.

 You may use software to help you with your English spelling and grammar.
 If